Guide to Work, Study, Travel and Living Abroad

 • Find an agency to facilitate the au pair process through the International Au Pair Association (IAPA).

 • Get insured before you leave the country.
-One option for U.S. travelers in need of temporary medical insurance is World Nomads' travel insurance plan.
+One option for U.S. travelers needing temporary medical insurance is World Nomads' travel insurance plan.

-• Research your destination country’s visa requirements listed on its embassy or consulate’s website.
-Most European countries require that U.S. citizens obtain a visa for stays longer than 90 days.
-Soliciting a visa can be a complicated, expensive, and generally painful process—so start as early as possible.
+• Research your destination country's visa requirements on its embassy or consulate's website.
+Most European countries require U.S. citizens to obtain a visa for stays longer than 90 days.
+Soliciting a visa can be complicated, expensive, and generally painful, so start as early as possible.
 (Although many au pairs from the States ignore visa regulations without problems, you have been warned.)

-• Do not assume that au pairing is only limited to women—men can work as au pairs as well.
-Although it is harder for guys to find jobs, some families with boys actually prefer a big brother figure.
+• Do not assume that au pairing is only limited to women — men can work as au pairs as well.
+Although it is harder for guys to find jobs, some families with boys prefer a big brother figure.

 Related Topics